ucb-bar/hammer/doc/Hammer-Use/Hierarchical.rst

 Currently, the hierarchical flow is implemented with the Cadence plugin using its Interface Logic Model (ILM) methodology.
 At the end of each submodule's place-and-route, an ILM is written as the hardened macro, which contains an abstracted view of its design and timing models only up to the first sequential element.

-ILMs are similar to LEFs and LIBs for traditional hard macros, except that at higher levels of hierarchy, the ILM instances are flattened at certain steps, such as those that perform timing analysis on the entire design.
+ILMs are similar to LEFs and LIBs for traditional hard macros, except that the interface logic is included in all views.
+This means that at higher levels of hierarchy, the ILM instances can be flattened at certain steps, such as those that perform timing analysis on the entire design, resulting in a more accurate picture of timing than a normal LIB would afford.

 Tips for Constraining Hierarchical Modules
 ------------------------------------------